Cog-Creators/Red-DiscordBot/.github/ISSUE_TEMPLATE/feature_req.md

 ---
 name: Feature request
-about: For feature requests regarding Red it self.
+about: For feature requests regarding Red itself.

 ---